-“The Bank for International Settlements (BIS) today released international banking statistics at end-March 2014.
+“The Bank for International Settlements (BIS) today released OTC derivatives statistics at end-December 2014.

 - OTC derivatives markets contracted in the second half of 2014.
 The notional amount of outstanding contracts fell by 9% between end-June 2014 and end-December 2014, from $692 trillion to $630 trillion.
 Exchange rate movements exaggerated the contraction of positions denominated in currencies other than the US dollar.
 Yet, even after adjusting for exchange rate movements, notional amounts were still down by about 3%.